Tour to Desert Yurt Camp – 2 days

-Explore the ancient sights from the time of Alexander Great in Nurata city.
-Stay in the Yurt camp and explore the desert landscape walking around the dunes or riding on the camels.
-Take a walk to the desert village ‘Dungalak’ (4 km / one way) to get to know the daily livelihood activities and land use practices of the desert inhabitants.
+Explore the ancient sights from the time of Alexander Great, stay in the Yurt camp and explore the desert landscape walking around the dunes with this 2 days desert yurt camp tour.
+During this yurt camp tour you can take a walk to the desert village ‘Dungalak’ (4 km / one way) to get to know the daily livelihood activities and land use practices of the desert inhabitants.
 Ride on the camel or drive by car to explore countries largest man-made Lake Aydarkul located 8 km to the south-east from the Yurt camp.
-Enjoy the evening around the camp fire listening to the traditional songs of local bard.
+You will also enjoy the evening around the camp fire listening to the traditional songs of local bard.

 - Ancient sights in Nurata city